Halocrea/halocrea-stream-overlay/README.md

 ## Disclaimer <a name="disclaimer"></a>
 - Because of how Twitch works, if you want to get the Last Follower in real-time, you must host this app on a server.
 If you don't care about this, you can run it locally (see below).
 - This webapp runs on NodeJS, so if you plan on running it locally, you will need to install it: [download](https://nodejs.org/en/).
+- With NodeJS, you will need Yarn which is a package manager: [download](https://classic.yarnpkg.com/en/docs/install/)
 - While you can get the sources directly from the [Releases](https://github.com/Halocrea/halocrea-stream-overlay/releases) page, we would recommend you to use [Git](https://git-scm.com/downloads) instead.
 This way, it will be easier to update the project whenever we release a new version (let's say when Infinite comes out for example 😜 ).

 This may all sound scary if you're not familiar with development, but don't worry, we'll guide you step by step, with screenshots and everything!